mechatroner/vscode_rainbow_csv/README.md

 #### QueryHere
 Enter RBQL query without launching RBQL Dashboard.
 Use only if you have experience with regular RBQL command.

+#### ColumnEditBefore (and ColumnEditAfter)
+Activate multi-cursor column-editing for the current column

 #### CSV Lint
 Run CSV check even if auto-check is disabled in VS Code configuration.